disciplesian/disciplesian/README.md

 	•	📫 How to reach me: [Provide contact details or preferred platform]
 	•	😄 Pronouns: Child of God
 	•	⚡ Fun fact: I was an early adopter of AI 🤖 and started my cyber journey in Y2K.
+	•	🗣️ “Your accent is your unique contribution to the linguistic world.” – @disciplesian

+Would you like any further tweaks?

 <!---
 disciplesian/disciplesian is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.